romi/romi-robots-docs/docs/Scanner/metadata/index.md

 ============================================

 ## FAIR data

 We aim at using FAIR data principles in the ROMI plant scanner project.

 Quoting the [GoFAIR](https://www.go-fair.org/fair-principles/) website:

-!!!quote
+!!! quote
     In 2016, the "[FAIR Guiding Principles for scientific data management and stewardship](http://www.nature.com/articles/sdata201618)" were published in Scientific Data.
     The authors intended to provide guidelines to improve the **Findability**, **Accessibility**, **Interoperability**, and **Reuse** of digital assets.
     The principles emphasise machine-actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention) because humans increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data.

 In our context, a biological dataset is a set of RAW images (eg: RGB images), used to reconstruct the plant 3D structure, associated with a set of metadata of different nature: biological, hardware & software.

 ## ROMI plant scanner metadata

 Metadata are stored hierarchically.
 We currently use the JSON format.

 There are many JSON files containing metadata in the `metadata` directory attached to a dataset.

 ### General metadata

 The first you should consider is `metadata/metadata.json`.
 Its top-level entries are:

 * "scanner", the hardware metadata (see [here](hardware_metadata.md))
 * "object", the biological metadata (see [here](biological_metadata.md))
 * "path", the parameter values used for the task `Scan` (see [here](#scanning-operation))
 * "computed", the parameter values used for the task `Colmap` (see [here](#colmap-reconstruction))
 * "measures", the parameter values used for the task `AnglesAndInternodes` (see [here](#measures-of-angles-and-internodes))

 !!! todo
     Remove top-level entries "path", "computed" & "measures", they look like duplicates from their respective task metadata.

 #### Scanning operation

 Found under the `path` top level section, it contains:

 - the trajectory of the camera under `path`

 Example:

 ```json
     "path": {
         "args": {